milk-v/milkv.io/docs/duo/getting-started/setup.md

 ### Modify the IP address of RNDIS

 The default IP address of USB network RNDIS is `192.168.42.1`.
 If you need to modify this address, for example, when the same computer is connected to multiple Duo devices, the RNDIS IP of each Duo needs to be set to a different one.
-You can do this through the Duo device.
-Modify this file to achieve:
+This can be achieved by modifying the following two files in the Duo device:

 ```bash {8} showLineNumbers title="/mnt/system/usb-rndis.sh"
 #!/bin/sh